Quantum-Accelerators/quacc/docs/user/wflow_engine/executors1.md

     1. This a certificate file used to validate your SSH credentials.
 This is often not needed but is required at NERSC facilities due to the use of [`sshproxy`](https://docs.nersc.gov/connect/mfa/#sshproxy)-based multi-factor authentication.

-    2. If you use this keyword argument, there is no need to explicitly specify the `RESULTS_DIR` quacc setting, which seeks to do largely the same thing.
+    2. If you use this keyword argument, there is no need to explicitly specify the `RESULTS_DIR` quacc setting.

     3. This will tell Covalent to make a unique working directory for each job.
 This should be used in place of the `CREATE_UNIQUE_DIR` quacc setting, which seeks to do largely the same thing.